haroohie-club/NitroPacker/README.md

 # NitroPacker
 NitroPacker is an open source, cross-platform utility for packing and unpacking Nintendo DS ROMs.
 It also can apply ASM hacks to both ARM9 and overlay files.

+## Authors
+This code was written primarily by Ermelber and Gericom.
+Jonko has ported it to .NET 6.0 and made modifications to make it cross-platform.

 ## Prerequisites
 * [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is required to run the tool.
 * [devkitARM](https://devkitpro.org/wiki/Getting_Started) is required to apply ASM hacks.